ConnorFriday-code/NoteGroupsProjectThree/README.md

 ![Error in console](readme_folder/bug-fixing/link-bug-4.png)

-I promptly search for these errors involving Quill, yet do not find any results related to my problem.
-The reason for this I believe is that quill uses its own method to save its data using the methods getContent and setContent.
-Yet, even when implmenting these two methods into my code, I still encountered errors.
+I promptly searched for these errors involving Quill, yet did not find any results related to my problem.
+The reason for this I believe is that Quill uses its own method to save its data using the methods getContent and setContent.
+Yet, even when implementing these two methods into my code, I still encountered errors.
 After 8 hours, I still could not get the text editor to accept any special characters or CSS styling in the text editor area.

-This led to me having to make the choice: rewriting the website, database, routes, and javascript files, or, cutting out the CSS/special characters features.
+This led to me having to make a choice: rewriting the website, database, routes, and javascript files, or, cutting out the CSS/special characters features.

-Due to time restraint of the project, I decided to cut the features instead of trying to fix an api I did not understand.
+Due to the time restraint of the project, I decided to cut the features instead of trying to fix an API I did not understand.
 Thus bug fixing now became trying to find a way to remove the features currently breaking the rich text editor.

-Searching the api documents I find the section that discussed the toolbar and options.
+Searching the API documents I found the section that discussed the toolbar and options.
 The link to it is <a href="https://quilljs.com/docs/modules/toolbar" target="_blank">here</a>

-There it lists code to be put into the script section of a html page to dictate what options will be available to the user, and using this, cut down the available selection down to: headers, bold, italic, and underline.
+There it lists code to be put into the script section of an HTML page to dictate what options will be available to the user, and using this, cut down the available selection down to headers, bold, italic, and underline.

 ![Code list](readme_folder/bug-fixing/link-bug-6.png)